miike7687/Portfolio_Homework/README.md

 You are required to submit the following:

-- The URLs of the deployed applications
+- The URLs of the deployed applications (x)

-- The URLs of the GitHub repositories
+- The URLs of the GitHub repositories (x)